You are here

 How is growth measured?

 Academic growth is the measure of a student’s progress between two points in time.
-Methods of measuring growth range from subtracting last year’s test score from this year’s test score (called a gain score) to complex statistical models that account for differences in student academic and demographic characteristics.
+Methods of measuring growth range from subtracting last year’s test score from this year’s test score (called a gain score) to complex statistical models, such as value-added and Student Growth Percentiles (SGPs) .

 How is growth data used in accountability?

-From 2011-12 to 2013-14 SGPs were used in the Student Growth Priority Area in the School Report Cards and District Report Cards.
-Starting with the 2015-16 School and District Report Cards, the growth priority area is a school-wide or district-wide growth measure based on value-added scores.
+From 2011-12 to 2013-14 SGPs were used in the Student Growth Priority Area in the School and District Report Cards.
+Starting with the 2015-16 school and district report cards, the Growth priority area calculates a school-wide or district-wide growth score, respectively, based on a value-added model.
 The change in measure was legislated in the 2015-17 biennial budget.

-Starting in 2018-19, reporting under the federal accountability system required by the Every Student Succeeds Act, or ESSA, the reauthorized federal education law, will include a measure of student growth.
-SGPs will be used to compute school and subgroup growth scores.
-SGPs compare a student’s growth to the growth made by students with similar score histories.
+Starting in 2018-19, reporting under the federal accountability system required by the Every Student Succeeds Act, or ESSA, the reauthorized federal education law, includes a measure of student growth.
+SGPs are used to compute school and subgroup growth scores.

-Educators also use growth data to examine trends among their student population, grade levels, and content areas.
+Educators can use growth data to examine trends among their student population, grade levels, and content areas.
 Growth data can be an important piece of the data puzzle that aids instructional and local programmatic decisions.
-For growth data on individual students, grade levels, schools or districts, educators can access the SGP reports in WISEdash for Districts (authorized users only).
-Two resources are available to educators looking to understand their SGP data:
+While growth data in the report card provides high-level information, there are other sources of growth data that are more beneficial for informing instructional and local programmatic decisions.
+All of these resources are discussed in greater detail below.

-Just as achievement data should not be used alone, all growth data need to be examined in context of other data sources and should not be used in isolation.
+Additionally, just as achievement data should not be used alone, all growth data needs to be examined in context of other data sources and should not be used in isolation.
 Examine other types of evidence of students’ skills and knowledge to better understand student learning.
 Other types of evidence should come from a variety of sources - formative, interim, and summative data should be used in concert - and may include classroom projects, lab reports, journals, unit tests, homework, and teacher observations.